auriq/essentia_docs/source/tutorial/dataprocessingtutorials/how-to-scale.rst

 ************************

 In this tutorial, we concentrate on using Essentia within the AWS cloud service.
+AWS allows Essentia to handle the creation of and connection to worker nodes automatically, making analyses fully scalable and adaptable.
 This tutorial requires the AWS cloud-based version of Essentia.

-To create worker nodes and construct an Essentia cluster using the Local, Docker, or Azure installation of Essentia, go through :doc:`configure-cluster`.
+To connect to existing computers as your worker nodes and manually construct an Essentia cluster, go through :doc:`configure-cluster`.

+**Note:** The Local and Docker installations of Essentia are currently limited to one computer and do not currently make use of Essentia's scalability.

 ==============================
 Running on AWS